 When everything is on fire, where should you throw the first bucket of water?
+To fix bad performance, you have to profile.
 Figuring out where to start can be overwhelming, especially when your system performs OK under normal daily loads but collapses when a traffic spike hits you.
+This is part 1 of 3 in this series, see also part 2 and part 3.
+In this part, we focus on how to measure performance and defining where systems commonly face performance problems.

 Introducing New Relic